Lee-William/Lee-William/README.md

 - 🇩🇪 I am a cloud-native consultant from Singapore
 - 🔷 I have been working on cloud native tech stack since 2018
-- 🐳 I do quite a bunch of containers
+- 🐳 I do quite a bunch of containers & avid supporter of public cloud
 - ☸️ Kubernetes is my passion
 - 🌤 AWS is my data-center
 - I love 💞 my girls